lejafar/FactRank/ui/src/content/en/about.md

 FactRank uses a deep-learning model that has been trained on thousands of statements, manually labeled by students of the University of Leiden in turn trained by experts in the field of fact-checking.

-We've also made sure to "close the loop" in that we collect user feedback which - using periodic retraining of the deep-learning model - results in continuous self-improvement, without further labeling cost.
+We've also made sure to "close the loop" in that we collect user feedback which - using periodic retraining of the deep-learning model - results in continuous self-improvement.
 You can find a more in-depth description in our article [FactRank: Developing Automated Claim Detection for Dutch-Language Fact-Checkers](https://people.cs.kuleuven.be/~bettina.berendt/FactRank/).

 ### Who created FactRank?